How to Make This Stunning Illuminated Topiary for Fall

 When you set your cone into your container, if it is not wedged in securely, you will need to do something to secure it.
 You can see from the photo below that there is space between the cone and the edge of the container.

 One way to make the cone more secure is to wedge come pieces of styrofoam between the foam and the edge of the container.
-Another option is to use a wooden skewer and push it through the edge of the cone and down into the styrofoam that is wedged in the bottom of the container.
-You can always use both methods to make your base for your topiary more secure.
+Another option is to use a wooden skewer and push it through the edge of the cone and down into the foam that is wedged in the bottom of the container.
+You may want to use a bit of hot glue to secure the cone to the lip of the urn.

 Build your topiary on your base: